baehaqee27/storyverse/DEPLOYMENT.md

 MAIL_FROM_NAME="${APP_NAME}"
 ```

+### 4. Enable Email Verification (Optional)
+Currently, email verification is **disabled** to avoid issues with unverified domains.
+To enable it (once you have a verified domain):
+1. Open `app/Models/User.php`.
+2. Uncomment `implements MustVerifyEmail`.
+3. Ensure your `MAIL_` environment variables are correct.

 ### Storage (Critical for Covers)
 For novel covers to persist, you must configure a cloud disk.
 1. Create an account on **Cloudinary**.